MontaVista-OpenSourceTechnology/opencgx-marvell/README.md

 directory layout:
 ================
 ```
-opencgx-x86-generic-64/
+opencgx-marvell-octeontx/
-       project - bitbake project for the x86-generic-64 project build
+       project - bitbake project for the marvell-octeontx project build
        buildtools - build tools to provide minimal build requirement for poky builds
-       layers - layers for building x86-generic-64 project
+       layers - layers for building marvell-octeontx project
        setup.sh - project setup script
 ```

-The default MACHINE is x86-generic-64, however x86-atom-64 and x86-generic are also available.
+The default MACHINE is marvell-octeontx, however x86-atom-64 and x86-generic are also available.